Domain Trading Intelligence

 | zxq.com | 26 | MAFF Inc. |

-Both 3-letter expirations were previously held at MAFF Inc. (a Japanese registrar). lnm.com carries 46 matching prefixes across other TLDs, zxq.com carries 26 — a meaningful cross-extension footprint for pronounceable and consonant-cluster 3L names respectively.
-These are the kind of expirations that typically trigger competitive drop-catch auctions in the 30–60 day window following release.
+Both 3-letter expirations were previously held at MAFF Inc. (a Japanese registrar). lnm.com carries 46 matching prefixes across other TLDs, zxq.com carries 26, a meaningful cross-extension footprint for pronounceable and consonant-cluster 3L names respectively.
+Names of this profile typically trigger competitive drop-catch auctions in the 30 to 60 day window following release.

 5-8 Letter .com Expirations (Top 5 by cross-TLD footprint):